EMajesty/programming_coursework/README.md

-Compilation of the coursework I've done during school
+Compilation of the programming coursework I've done during school